Contact us today to find out more.

 Mediation is usually, cheaper, less stressful, and quicker way of settling disputes that heading straight to court.

 - It helps you to arrive with a long-term solution that is in the best interest of your family.

 - It helps families to have control of their decisions.
 Because of the recent changes in the government, mediation in the family is becoming the preferred method to prevent or to resolve family disputes.
 This is a must especially when children are involved.
 Family agreements that are freely negotiated help to restore communication, trust, and understanding.

 - Family mediation is a confidential and voluntary process that can help you to arrive at joint decisions without having to straight ahead to courts.

-- It is a safe and neutral place wherein you and your ex-partner can agree with a mediator to work for your plans for your future.
+- It is a safe and neutral place where you and your ex-partner can agree with a mediator to work for your plans for your future.
 Mediators will not tell you what to do.
-Instead, they help you to find for different options to sort things out, so you can reach agreements about all aspects of the family including agreements for property, finances, and your children.
+Instead, they help you find for different options to sort things out, so you can reach agreements about all aspects of the family including agreements for property, finances, and your children.

 Who Should Use Mediation Children Issues?